samssausages/unraid-install-sslcert/README.md

     2. Add Effective Privileges "admins"
     3. Add your SSH Key to the "Authorized Keys" section

-- Test on unraid with:
+- Test SSH connection from unraid with:

 ```
 ssh pfsense